Sign Up for SPSP Press Releases

 We encourage reporters to work from final copies of studies, as details may change as papers go through revision.

-SPSP's 19th Annual Convention will take place in Atlanta, Georgia from March 1-3, 2018.
+SPSP's 20th Annual Convention will take place in Portland, Oregon from February 7-9, 2019.
 At the convention, symposium sessions will cover a wide array of subject areas in social and personality science.
 Addtionally, thousands of attendees will present their research in poster sessions throughout the weekend and award sessions will recognize many for their contributions to social and personality science.
 Be the first to catch their cutting-edge research.

 Read up on the latest research in SPSP’s three publications: